BossHobby/Docs/docs/Configuring-Quicksilver.md

 Smart Audio for the vtx will show here.

 Select the uart your rx is attached to as well as the vtx Smart Audio connection if applicable.
 There is an HD vtx option here also to allow vtx control over msp.
+Some vtx, especially HD ones, will need powered by lipo before connecting to the configurator in order to be detected

 The **_REFRESH_** button should cause the vtx settings to show up.